niranois13/holbertonschool-web_front_end/form/README.md

 <br/>

-## Accessibility and some other Good Practices :
+## Accessibility and some other Good Practices:
 In order to improve [accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/), security and overall user experience:
 - It is highly recommended to use the `<label>` tag.
 It will provide a short description of what kind of data is expected in the related input field.
 - Provide descriptive text for form elements using the `placeholder=""` or `aria-label` attributes.